The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Number of Consecutive Irreducible polynomial Sequences

 In the proof of \cite[Theorem 1.2]{CC} (noticing Theorem 1.1 and Equation (3.5) there), the authors actually have given an asymptotic formula for $I_N$ with respect to $q$:

 where, in particular, the implied constant can be easily computed for small $N$.

 The approach in \cite{CC}, using reciprocal polynomials, is first fixing a consecutive irreducible sequence $u_0,\ldots,u_{n-1},$ and then searching $u_n$ such that the polynomial $(u_0X^{n-1} + \cdots + u_{n-1})X + u_n$ is irreducible.
 In this section, our approach is to searching $u_n$ such that the polynomial $u_0 + \cdots + u_{n-1}X^{n-1} + u_nX^n$ is irreducible.
-This enable us to obtain new explicit lower bounds for $I_N$ when $N$ is small, which are better than those implied in \cite{CC}.
+This enables us to obtain new explicit lower bounds for $I_N$ when $N$ is small, which are better than those implied in \cite{CC}.

-We first remark that the number of consecutive irreducible sequences of fixed length is divisible by $(q-1)^2$.
-Indeed, let $\{ f_n \}$, $n\ge 1$, be a consecutive polynomial sequence defined by $\{ u_n \}$, $n\ge 0$, in~\eqref{eq:conspolyseq}.
+We first remark that the number of consecutive irreducible polynomial sequences of fixed length is divisible by $(q-1)^2$.
+Indeed, let $\{ f_n \}$ be a consecutive polynomial sequence defined by a sequence $\{ u_n \}$ of $\Fq$ as in~\eqref{eq:conspolyseq}.
 Then, we know that for any $n\ge 1$ and $a\in\Fq^*$, $f_n$ is irreducible if and only if $f_n(aX)$ or $af_n(X)$ is irreducible.
 Thus, $\{ u_n \}$ is a consecutive irreducible sequence if and only if $\{a^nu_n\}$ or $\{au_n\}$ is a consecutive irreducible sequence.
-In particular, when $\{ u_n \}$ is a consecutive irreducible sequence, all these $(q-1)^2$ consecutive sequences $\{ab^nu_n\}$, where $a,b$ run over $\F_q^*$, are distinct and irreducible.
+In particular, when $\{ u_n \}$ is a consecutive irreducible sequence, all these $(q-1)^2$ consecutive sequences $\{ab^nu_n\}$, where $a,b$ run over $\F_q^*$, are irreducible and pairwise distinct.

-Next, we give some estimates for such sequences of length $2,3$ and $4$ which are compatible with the above heuristic.
+Next, we give some estimates for such polynomial sequences of length $2,3$ and $4$, which are compatible with \eqref{eq:asymp}.

 \begin{theorem} The following hold:

 {\rm (1)} $I_2 = \frac{1}{2}(q-1)^3$;